How To Become a Poster Artist

 “If I were successful, the word would be ‘Luck.’”

 Travis Bone is a Utah-based illustrator, graphic designer, and screen printer.
-He designs posters under the name Furturtle Show Prints and has created work for a wide range of artists and organizations, including Mogwai, The Avett Brothers, My Morning Jacket, Andrew Bird, and the Pickathon Music Festival.
+He designs posters under the name Furturtle Show Prints and has created work for a wide range of artists and organizations, including Mogwai, The Avett Brothers, Woods/The Men, My Morning Jacket, Andrew Bird, and the Pickathon Music Festival, the This American Life podcast, No Depression magazine, and NPR.